unicode-org/icu4x/docs/tutorials/cpp.md

 ## Embedded platforms (`no_std`)

-Users wishing to use ICU4X on a `no_std` platform will need to add an allocator and panic hooks the wrapper crate.
-For example using the `dlmalloc` allocator:
+Users wishing to use ICU4X on a `no_std` platform will need to write their own crate depending on `icu_capi` that fills in an allocator and panic hooks, similar to what we do in our [example](https://github.com/unicode-org/icu4x/blob/main/ffi/diplomat/c/examples/fixeddecimal_tiny/icu_capi_staticlib_tiny/src/lib.rs):

-`lib.rs:`

 ```rust
 #![feature(alloc_error_handler)]